+Responding to Crises.
+Petron

+demonstrated its commitment

+anew to caring for the

+community when it

-• Responding to Crises.
-Petron demonstrated its commitment anew to caring for the community when immediately mobilized to assist hundreds of families displaced by several major typhoons that hit the country.
-It conducted relief operations in several cities and municipalities in Metro Manila and the provinces of Bataan, Bulacan, and Rizal when Typhoon Gener and the southwest monsoon rains caused massive flooding in Metro Manila and the Central Luzon region in August 2012.
+immediately mobilized to assist

+hundreds of families displaced

+by several major typhoons that

+hit the country.
+It conducted relief operations in several cities and municipalities in Manila and Metro the provinces of Bataan, Bulacan, and Rizal when Typhoon Gener and the southwest monsoon rains caused massive flooding in Metro Manila and the Central Luzon region in August 2012.
 In December 2012, its relief operations were brought to Compostela Valley and Davao Oriental when Typhoon Pablo hit the southern part of Philippines.
-Relief also operations were conducted in (i) Zamboanga due to the siege in September 2013, (ii) Bohol and Cebu after the major earthquake in October 2013, and (iii) Leyte, Oriental Mindoro, Iloilo, Capiz Cebu after Typhoon Yolanda (Haiyan) in November 2013.
+Relief the also operations were conducted in (i) Zamboanga due to the siege in September 2013, (ii) Bohol and Cebu after the major earthquake in October 2013, and (iii) Leyte, Oriental Mindoro, Iloilo, Capiz and Cebu after Typhoon Yolanda (Haiyan) in November 2013.

-In partnership with San Miguel Corporation, PFI also continued to support rehabilitation efforts being implemented jointly by Habitat for Humanity Philippines, Inc. and Gawad Kalinga to build houses for those displaced by Typhoon Sendong in December 2011.
+In partnership with San Miguel Corporation, PFI also continued support rehabilitation efforts being implemented jointly by Habitat for Humanity Philippines, Inc. and Gawad Kalinga to build houses for those displaced by Typhoon Sendong in December 2011.
 Petron's commitment is to help put up approximately 1,250 houses in the cities of Cagayan de Oro and Iligan.
+Petron is supporting the building of houses to help families devastated by Typhoon Yolanda and the Visayas earthquake.

-And in line with efforts to help enhance business continuity and contribute to resilient communities, Petron partnered with the Corporate Network for Disaster Response for the Noah's Ark Proiect in enhancing the capabilities of LGUs and stakeholders to build disaster-resilient communities with the ultimate goal of attaining zero casualties.
+And in line with efforts to help enhance business continuity and contribute to resilient communities, Petron partnered with the Corporate Network for Disaster Response for the

+Noah's Ark Project in enhancing the capabilities of LGUs and stakeholders to build disaster-resilient communities with the ultimate goal of attaining zero casualties.
 PFI adopted Barangay Nangka in Marikina City, one of the most disaster-prone areas in the country, for its first Noah's Ark Project.

-Petron also formalized a partnership with the Department of Science and Technology implement to Project NOAH or National Operational Assessment of Hazards in its key facilities nationwide, in support of the directive of President Benigno S. Aquino III for the country to establish a responsive program nationwide disaster prevention and mitigation with a monitoring and early warning system along the Philippines' 18 major river basins.
+Petron also formalized a with the partnership Department of Science and Technology to implement Project NOAH or National Operational Assessment of Hazards in its key facilities nationwide, in support of the directive of President Benigno S. Aquino III for the country to establish a responsive program nationwide disaster prevention and mitigation with a monitoring and early warning system along the Philippines' 18 major river basins.
 The aim is to be able to provide a six (6)-hour lead-time warning to vulnerable communities against impending floods utilizing advanced technology.

 Advancing Sustainability Management and Reporting.
 Petron published its 2012 and 2011 Petron Sustainability Reports (each an "SR").
 The 2012 SR is Petron's 5th year of publishing an SR that presents the Company's triple bottomline accounting of its business as it impacts on the economy environment and society.
 It follows the Global Reporting Initiative ("GRI") international guidelines on Sustainability Reporting, with a B+ level, and checked by an independent external review committee.
-The 2011 and 2012 SRs were checked by the GRI Head Office in Amsterdam for an Application Level Check for conformity to the guidelines.
-Petron is only one of a handful companies that are producing an SR, the first Filipino company to attain a B+ Level GRI Report, and the first successfully company to undergo a GRI Application
+The 2011 and 2012

+SRs were checked by the GRI Head Office in Amsterdam for an Application Level Check for conformity to the guidelines.
+Petron is only one of a handful companies that producing an SR, the first Filipino company to attain a B+ Level GRI Report, and the first to company successfully undergo a GRI Application Level Check using the G3 Guidelines.
+Furthermore, the 2012 SR identified key indicators vis-à-vis the ISO 26000 standard on social responsibility.